D.I.S.C.O. Design Jam

 A semester-long internship completed at the University of Pittsburgh in the Spring of 2025.

 The workshop was originally inspired by the "Design a Spaceship" essay from Uncanny Magazine.
-It is a project co-created by Dr. Jessica FitzPatrick and DNID alum Lynn Priestley and backed by the University of Pittsburgh’s Digital Narrative and Interactive Design program and Digital Media Lab.
+It’s a project co-created by Dr. Jessica FitzPatrick and DNID alum Lynn Priestley and backed by the University of Pittsburgh’s Digital Narrative and Interactive Design program and Digital Media Lab.

 My Role